furquan-lp/indeed-scraper/README.md

 # indeed-scraper
 Python project to scrape Indeed data and catalog it on a fully editable web dashboard

+## API Instructions

+The API is available at: https://scraper.nextdev.in/

+API documentation can be found at: https://scraper.nextdev.in/docs

 ## Scraper Instructions

 * The `scrape_indeed_jobs` function scrapes Indeed.com for the given search term and location using the given client